chipsalliance/chisel/docs/src/explanations/layers.md

 :::info

-For the exact definition of the FIRRTL ABI for layers, see the [latest version of the FIRRTL ABI Specification](https://github.com/chipsalliance/firrtl-spec/releases/latest/download/abi.pdf).
+For the exact definition of the FIRRTL ABI for layers, see the [FIRRTL ABI Specification](https://github.com/chipsalliance/firrtl-spec/releases/latest/download/abi.pdf).

 :::